 - Enough water to drink (at least 2 litres each).

 - Wet wipes to refresh before going to sleep, and remove sand.

 - Small backpack for the camel ride.
 You don’t need to bring all your belongings to the desert camp as you will stay there only overnight.
 Take only the most important things and put them in a small bag or backpack.

 - The bump or runner’s belt is my must-accessory anywhere I go.
 You can keep there your phone and money.
 Very useful for the camel ride when you want to take pictures.

 3 days shared tour to desert (i tested many times)

 The overnight Sahara desert experience should be on everyone’s travelling to Morocco bucket list.
-I went on the shared 3 days Sahara desert trip many times and offering you to have the same experience with my trustful partners.
-Starts and ends in Marrakech.
-Possibility to end the tour in Fez.
+I went on the shared 3 days Sahara desert trip many times and offer you to have the same experience with my trustful partners.
+Starts and ends in Marrakech—possibility to end the tour in Fez.